galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 # Data formating

-The first step of this tutorial is data formatting because the GBIF species occurrence file download needs to be in a specific format to be included inside the Ecoregionalization workflow.
+The first step of this tutorial is data formating because the GBIF species occurrence file download needs to be in a specific format to be included inside the Ecoregionalization workflow.

 ## Keep data columns that we need with **Advanced Cut**